MUSSLES/sspipeline/readme.md

 ## Motivation

-The motivation for the SSPipeline is detailed in the [paper](https://github.com/MUSSLES/sspipeline/blob/master/docs/joss_paper/paper.pdf):
+The motivation for the SSPipeline is detailed in the [project paper](https://github.com/MUSSLES/sspipeline/blob/master/docs/joss_paper/paper.pdf):

     Effective management of coastal risks demands projections of flood hazards that account for a wide variety of potential sources of uncertainty.
 Two typical approaches for estimating flood hazards include (1) direct physical process-based modeling of the storms themselves, and (2) statistical modeling of the distributions and relevant characteristics of extreme sea level events.
-Recently, flexible and efficient mechanistically-motivated models for sea-level change have become widely used for characterizing uncertainty in projections of mean sea levels (Oppenheimer & Alley, 2016).
+Recently, flexible and efficient mechanistically-motivated models for sea- level change have become widely used for characterizing uncertainty in projections of mean sea levels (Oppenheimer & Alley, 2016).
 Although the information obtained from modeling mean sea levels if useful, there is also a need for additional research for measuring extreme sea levels.
 The above, is a motivating factor in the focus within the SSPipeline (Storm Surge Pipeline) project, which characterizes uncertainty in estimates of extreme sea levels, using a statistical modeling approach.
 Specifically, the SSPipeline project includes processes for raw sea level data and fits a statistical distribution to the extreme sea levels, which permits estimation of the probabilities associated with extreme sea levels.

     To satisfy the demand for fast estimation of flood hazard and characterization of uncertainty, we implemented an API that only requires a user to configure a text file, which includes arguments for the tide gauge data set, some statistical modeling paramters, and output options.
 The the program will run, from a single terminal command, resulting in a suite of calibration and diagnostic routines.
 Importantly, the output consists of a set of diagnostic plots, data sets of calibrated parameters, and storm surge return level estimates.
 Secondly, the program is modular so that developers can extend the options for statistical modeling or calibrate the methods employed if they so choose.

 ## Installation